corazawaf/coraza/internal/memoize/README.md

 the same process and hence same regexes are being compiled over and over.

-Currently it is opt-in under the `memoize_regex` build tag as under a misuse it could lead to a memory leak as currently the cache is global.
+Currently it is opt-in under the `memoize_builders` build tag as under a misuse it could lead to a memory leak as currently the cache is global.